hashgraph/hedera-services/platform-sdk/docs/proposals/001-ledger-state-api/001-ledger-state-api.md

 A singleton is a node with 2 children:

-- label of type `String` for the state name
+- key of type `String`, which is the name of the singleton
-- protobuf message for child data
+- the singleton value, which is a protobuf message

 In Java code it's represented by the following classes:
 ```java